JamesSkemp/words/content/post/setting-up-a-raspberry-pi-2-samba-server-(in-early-january-2016).md

 +++
-title = "Setting up a Raspberry Pi 2 Samba server (in early January 2016)" summary = "Instructions on how to setup a Raspberry Pi 2 Samba server with a Seagate Backup Plus Slim 1TB." draft = false comments = true date = "2016-01-09T12:17:57-06:00"
+title = "Setting up a Raspberry Pi 2 Samba server (in early January 2016)" description = "Instructions on how to setup a Raspberry Pi 2 Samba server with a Seagate Backup Plus Slim 1TB." draft = false comments = true date = "2016-01-09T12:17:57-06:00"